DIXANTOFFICIAL1/NeuroLearn-AI-Powered-Personalized-Learning-Assistant/README.md

 Enter your query and receive AI-generated responses.

 The Dashboard tracks activity across all modules and stores statistics and recent activity persistently in MongoDB.

+The application also provides a **Reset** option that allows users to clear their learning statistics and recent activity and start again.

 ---